Arlington, TX Family Law Attorney

 When shopping around for a family law attorney in a case against your spouse, former spouse, or the other the parent of your child, you might run into some issues.
 If a law firm previously consulted with the other party on this case or another case, the firm might not be able to represent you because of that consultation.
 This is the case even if the firm was ultimately not hired for this case.
 Because of these issues, it might be better to pick a lawyer from a bit further away, so if you live in Dallas or Fort Worth, our Arlington attorneys might be perfect for your case.

-You should also get a free consultation when looking for a lawyer to make sure that their services match what you need and to see if you like the way they work with you.
-There are many different personalities among family law attorneys, and it is usually a good idea to take advantage of free consultations like the ones our Arlington family law attorneys offer.
+You should also get a consultation when looking for a lawyer to make sure that their services match what you need and to see if you like the way they work with you.

-When Do I Need a Lawyer for a Family Law Case in Arlington, TX?
+When Do You Need a Lawyer for a Family Law Case in Arlington, TX?

 In most cases, it is better to have a lawyer earlier in the process.
 If you contact us as soon as you know about the legal problem, we can help you control the narrative and begin to set yourself up for success.
 Many people who wait too long before talking to a lawyer will make mistakes that the other side can end up using against them, especially in divorce and child custody cases where every action you take might be scrutinized.